Foreign travel advice

 Customs rules

-Satellite phones and listening devices
+Satellite phones and other devices

 Taking money into India

 There are restrictions on bringing Indian rupees into India.
+Visitors, including residents and tourists, must follow Reserve Bank of India guidelines.

-You must declare any amount above 5,000 US dollars in notes, or 10,000 US dollars in notes and travellers’ cheques combined.
+You must declare any amount above 5,000 US dollars in notes, or 10,000 US dollars in notes and travellers cheques combined.